once-aday/map675-module-03-once-aday-assignment-03/README.md

 https://turfjs.org/docs/#cleanCoords

 In that example I am also converting the raw JSON coordinates to a polygon and adding the attribute from the JSON object to the new Turf-ready Polygon.
 So that if there is a successful intersect that attribute value will carry over to the Polygon and I can also use it to push to the final intersectingAttributes array that is presented to that client.

+### Distance from many polygons - Server

+This script will take a specified point location and multipolygon dataset and determine the distance from that point to the different polygon shapes.

+I had to dig into the turf FeatureEach looping function.
+It wasn't straightforward how to loop through the features without creating a sub-loop within the FeatureEach loop itself.
+This is something I need to look into and understand better in the future since it seems like an important feature of turf.

+### Duplicate and Shift Line

+This script takes a Line, duplicates it, and shifts it x distance.

+This was inspired by a project I did once at work where we wanted to map vineyard trellis rows, which are typically straight lines.
+Instead of manually drawing each one, we can draw one, (and knowing direction from North that it is plus the distance between rows), can duplicate it in the correct direction.
+After that we would clip it to the vineyard boundary.